-The boxoffice is clearly front-loaded during these pandemic times given opening weekend vs. weekend 2 comparisons — especially for films arriving with day & date streaming like: BLACK WIDOW ($80.4M vs. $25.8M), CRUELLA ($21.5M vs. $11M) & SPACE JAM: A NEW LEGACY (pictured – $31.1M vs. $9.6M).
+The box office is front-loaded during these pandemic times given opening weekend vs weekend 2 comparisons — especially for films arriving with day & date streaming like BLACK WIDOW ($80.4M vs $25.8M), CRUELLA ($21.5M vs $11M) & SPACE JAM: A NEW LEGACY (pictured – $31.1M vs $9.6M).

-With very little transparency from studios about streaming viewership, we don’t really know how badly day & dating is hurting the boxoffice, but we do know it’s not helping.
+With very little transparency from studios about streaming viewership, we don’t really know how badly day & dating is hurting the box office, but we know it’s not helping.
 Those weekend 2 drops indicate repeat viewing’s being clobbered.
 The fan base is driven to theatres by studio marketing to be the first to see event films.
 But once they’ve seen them on the big screen with booming sound & other cheering fans, that once essential repeat visit’s losing out to STREAMING+ at home.